 This is a pretty common scenario.
 Not everyone will experience significant weight gain but 3-5 kg’s isn’t uncommon and we’ll all experience altered body shape.

 Take heart, a little bit of knowledge and you can nail this.

 We’re moving into the perimenopause phase of our lives before transitioning through to post-menopause.
 During this time our progesterone, estrogen, and testosterone go a little helter-skelter.

-The hormones progesterone, estrogen, testosterone, cortisol, insulin, and thyroid all need to work together in symphony to help you maintain a weight you’re happy with.
+Indeed, the hormones progesterone, estrogen, testosterone, cortisol, insulin, and thyroid all need to work together in symphony.
+This helps you maintain a weight you’re happy with.

-They’re the regulators of our metabolism, fat storage, blood, and blood sugar.
-If one goes out of whack it can lead to weight gain as well as cravings (hello carbohydrates and sugar), tiredness, and sleep issues.
+These hormones are the regulators of our metabolism, fat storage and blood sugar.
+And if one goes out of whack it can lead to weight gain as well as cravings (hello carbohydrates and sugar), tiredness, and sleep issues.

 As we age our fat increases and muscle mass reduces in a process called sarcopenia.
-The amount of muscle we have contributes to how fast our metabolism is, so a slowing down makes it more difficult to maintain our weight.
+Indeed, the amount of muscle we have contributes to how fast our metabolism is.
+Subsequently, a metabolic slowing down makes it more difficult to maintain our weight.
 In addition, as the ratio of our hormones change the body shifts where it deposits fat.
 It tends to move from the hips and thighs to settle around the belly area.

 Over-exercising and eating like a bird won’t help.